 - Innate Immune System:

 The innate immune system is the one that is present in every single being by birth.
 It is also called the non-specific or general immune system.
-The innate immune system triggers the entry of a pathogen in the body and engulfs them with the help of phagocytes.
+The innate immune system triggers a pathogen’s entry into the body and engulfs it with phagocytes’ help.

 - Adaptive Immune System:

-The adaptive immune system is the one that the body acquires with the passage of time.
+The adaptive immune system is the one that the body acquires over time.
 It is also called an acquired or specific immune system.
-The adaptive immune system develops when the body produces a defense mechanism after being exposed by a pathogen.
+The adaptive immune system develops when the body produces a defense mechanism after being exposed to a pathogen.
 Another way to develop the adaptive immune system is immunization, i.e., vaccination.